Android vs iOS Security: Introduction

 1. Infected Software

 Malware-infected apps are one of the most common reasons for security threats.
 Most of the time, we download software and give permissions without going into too much detail.
-Sometimes, these are hacked by criminals who, under the pretense of helpful software, inject some corrupted files into them.
+Sometimes, criminals hack these and inject corrupted files into them under the pretense of helpful software.

 Thus, when unsuspecting users use this software, it might be in the form of valuable tools such as pdf converters or image-editing software.
 The criminal can steal their information, plant some virus or unknowingly sign you up for unauthorized activities.